datacarpentry/wrangling-genomics/_extras/guide.md

 ### Running FastQC
 The FastQC analysis on all raw reads takes about 10 minutes to run.
 It is a good idea to have learners start this command and cover the FastQC background material and images while FastQC runs.

-## Commands That Don't Run When Copied and Pasted
+## Commands That Must be Modified to Run Correctly
 There are several commands that are example commands that will not run correctly if copy and pasted directly to the terminal.
 These commands serve as example commands and will need to be modified to fit each user.
 There is text around the commands outlining how they need to be changed, but it's helpful to be aware of them ahead of time as an instructor so you can set them up properly (if you can remember!).

 #### scp Command to Download FastQC to local machines